Excel Saga: Manga

-The series began serialisation in Japan in 1996 in the monthly anthology Young King OURs and finished in August 2011.
-The individual chapters began being collected and published in tankōbon format by Shōnen Gahōsha in April 1997 and volume 27 was released on October 29, 2011.
+The series began serialization in 1996 in Shōnen Gahōsha's seinen manga magazine Young King OURs and finished in August 2011.
+The 183 individual chapters were collected in 27 tankōbon volumes by Shōnen Gahōsha from April 23, 1997, to October 29, 2011.
+A 60-page one-shot was published in Young King OURs on December 28, 2021, to celebrate the series' 25th anniversary.

-Viz Media licensed Excel Saga for an English-language release in North America and the first volume was released on August 13, 2003.
+Viz Media licensed Excel Saga for an English release in North America and the first volume was released on August 13, 2003.
 Initially the series was published on an approximately bimonthly schedule, however the series had caught up with the Japanese release and the publishing schedule for volume 12 onwards was changed as a result.
 Volume 27 was released on January 14, 2014.
 The Viz edition includes a section called Oubliette, which consists of a sound effects guide and production and cultural notes.
 The series is also licensed for regional language releases in France by Kabuto and in Italy by Dynit.